AmineGoumhand1/MyBlogs/src/content/posts/TLS-Injection.md

     return 0;
 }
 ```
-feel free to visit the fist blog if you dont understand it. for the DLL it just contain a message box.
+feel free to visit the first blog if you dont understand it. for the DLL it just contain a message box.

 ```cpp
 #include <windows.h>